Anomalous Hall effect in metallic collinear antiferromagnets: Conclusions

 \section{Conclusions}

-In this paper we have constructed two-dimensional theoretical minimal models of N\'{e}el ordered metallic antiferromagnets that show the AHE.
-We have demonstrated that only ferrimagnets and weak ferromagnets show the AHE. \cite{CommentAlter} Ferrimagnets are the N\'{e}el ordered antiferromagnets, i.e. with equal in magnitude and antialigned spins, which have no symmetry connecting the magnetic sublattices.
+In this paper we have constructed two-dimensional theoretical minimal models of N\'{e}el ordered collinear metallic antiferromagnets that show the AHE.
+We emphasize that we were interested in the case when the AHE is due to the N\'{e}el vector ${\bf L}$ and there is no canting of the N\'{e}el order in the system.
+We have demonstrated that only collinear ferrimagnets and collinear weak ferromagnets show the AHE. \cite{CommentAlter} Ferrimagnets are the N\'{e}el ordered antiferromagnets, i.e. with equal in magnitude and antialigned spins, which have no symmetry connecting the magnetic sublattices.
 Weak ferromagnets, on the other hand, are N\'{e}el ordered antiferromagnets which have a symmetry that connects the magnetic sublattices.
 We have analyzed and obtained Dzyaloshinskii's invariants of the existence of finite magnetization in N\'{e}el ordered antiferromagnets for our proposed theoretical models.
-What is essential is that finite magnetization is allowed only for certain directions of the N\'{e}el vector which are defined by the crystal lattice symmetries.
 Microscopic calculations of the Berry curvature for our theoretical models confirmed the structure of the Dzyaloshinskii's invariants.
-We identified the main microscopic ingredients of the AHE mechanism: the momentum-dependent spin-splitting of conducting fermions due to interaction with the N\'{e}el order, and the crystal symmetry-allowed spin-orbit coupling.
-Both crucial ingredients for a non-zero AHE originate from the broken symmetries that permit the Dzyaloshinskii's invariants in the system.
-This detailed knowledge was previously missing in the literature.
-The Berry curvature of the two fermion conduction bands in our theoretical models is shown to be of opposite sign.
-Therefore, the anomalous Hall conductivity in antiferromagnets is expected to be parametrically small.
-We note that polar Kerr effect signal experimentally observed in the pseudogap of cuprates \cite{cuprateEXP} is of six order of magnitudes less than that in typical ferromagnets.
-A proposal that the experiment may be explained by ferrimagnetism has been put forward in Ref. (\onlinecite{Zyuzin2024}).
-Finally, according to Refs. (\onlinecite{Turov1965,Turov1990}) weak ferromagnetism is a very common phenomenon in antiferromagnets, such that its absence is rather an exception.
-Physical properties of weak ferromagnets derived from symmetry arguments have been reviewed in Ref. (\onlinecite{Turov1990}).
-The $d-$wave Hall effect has been indirectly experimentally observed in 1985 in the antiferromagnetic phase of a weak ferromagnet CoF$_2$ that has a rutile structure with corresponding $d-$wave spin-splitting. \cite{KharchenkoBibikEremenko1985,EremenkoKharchenko1987}.
-We hope present paper will pave the way to further exploration of fermion properties of weak ferromagnets and ferrimagnets.
+We have identified two main mechanisms of the AHE in collinear ferrimagnets and weak ferromagnets.
+The first one is the interplay of momentum-dependent spin-splitting of conducting fermions due to interaction with the N\'{e}el order, and the crystal symmetry-allowed spin-orbit coupling.
+All of the ingredients for a non-zero AHE originate from the broken symmetries that permit the Dzyaloshinskii's invariants in the system.